How Lacan’s theory can be helpful in psychotherapy may not be obvious and is often overlooked.

 It is important to reiterate that the focus of treatment is the patient in relationship to others.
 This position is in contradistinction to those forms of psychotherapy aimed at altering psychic structures such as the ego and its defenses or in working toward the targeting of specific symptoms.
 Lacan adopted an epistemological stance consistent with systems theories.
 From this position, a patient’s psychic conflict arises from an effort to preserve sanity in the context of living among others.
 Contemporary clinical psychology and American psychoanalysis tend toward promoting change in the patient by addressing diagnosed psychopathological conditions that are constellations of symptoms.
 The current Diagnostic and Statistical Manual of the American Psychiatric Association (DSM-5) and other nosological systems such as the International Classification of Diseases by the World Health Organization (ICD-10), give primacy to the disease (disorder) and secondarily to the patient wherein it is thought to manifest.

-How Lacan’s theory can be applied in psychotherapy?
 I have found that Lacan’s key concepts are helpful in understanding and guiding the therapeutic process.
 As clinicians, our primary tool for treating patients is rooted in our use of language to communicate and approximate understanding.
 Understanding, itself, is a lifelong pursuit that may be fundamental to the mind and our sanity.
+Lacan’s theory can be helpful in psychotherapy.

 If you would like to learn more about how Lacan’s basic constructs can be applied in clinical work, please see the video course, Lacan – Inspired Psychotherapy (4 CE Credits).
 In it, I review the basic constructs and apply them to two clinical cases.
 For a more thorough review of his theory in a reading, please see the course based on an article written by an expert on Lacan: Jacques Lacan: Introductory Overview (4 CE Credits).